DarekDGB/DigiByte-Adamantine-Wallet-OS/core/shield-bridge/adaptive-core-api.md

 - Guardian falls back to static config + real-time shield signals only.
 - No adaptive escalations are applied.

-When Adaptive Core explicitly signals **emergency** (via policy hints or another dedicated channel), Guardian may:
+When Adaptive Core explicitly signals **emergency**:

-- override some user preferences temporarily,
+- Guardian may override some user preferences temporarily,
 - enter enforced lock / stricter mode as defined in configs.

 All such decisions must be:

 - logged locally,
 - visible in diagnostics,
-- time-bounded (never permanent without user confirmation).
+- time-bounded.